What is the Institute and Faculty of Actuaries (IFoA)?

 IFoA is the UK’s only chartered professional body dedicated to educating, developing and regulating actuaries based both in the UK and internationally.

-IFoA represent and regulate over 28,000 members worldwide for the benefit of the outside world and oversee their education at all stages of qualification and development throughout their careers.
+IFoA represents and regulates 29,000 members worldwide for the benefit of the outside world and oversee their education at all stages of qualification and development throughout their careers.

 There are a number of different membership classes, as follows: